enoche/SelfCF/README.md

 </p>

 We present a simple framework that specialized for collaborative filtering problem.
 The framework enables learning of latent representations of users and items **without Negative Samples**.
 We augment the output embeddings generated from backbone networks instead of the input user-item ids.
-For output embedding augmentation, we propose three technologies:
+For output embedding augmentation, we propose three techniques:
 - Historical embedding.
 - Embedding dropout.
 - Edge pruning.